mustafaemresahin/url-shortener/README.md

 - **Instant URL Shortening**: Convert long URLs into short, manageable URLs instantly.
 - **Secure and Reliable**: Built with security and reliability in mind.
 - **Expiration Time**: Set an expiration time for the short URLs.
-- **Easy to Share**: Short URLs are easy to share on social media, emails, and text messages.

 ## Installation